Subscribe

 I KNOW that I’ve seen that before in an article by either you or limyaael.
 I’ve scanned yours and hers and I can’t remember where it was or which of you wrote it.
 Was it you (if you can recall)?

-kalbzayn
+6. kalbzayn Avatar

 Congrats.